reeperbahnause/csv-importer/README.md

 Anybody who uses Firefly III and wants to automatically import files.

-## Installation
+## Getting Started

 You can use this tool in several ways.

 1. [Install it on your server using composer](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/installing-and-running/self_hosted).
 2. [Use the Docker-image](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/installing-and-running/docker).

 Generally speaking, it's easiest to use and install this tool the same way as you use Firefly III.
 And although it features an excellent web-interface, you can also use the command line to import your data.

-### Upgrade

 There are [upgrade instructions](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/upgrading/upgrade) for boths methods of installation.

-## Usage

 The [full usage instructions](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/) can be found in the documentation.
 Basically, this is the workflow: